 Sometimes, no amount of prime router placement can get you decent Wi-Fi coverage throughout your house.
 Netgear isn’t the first to try and solve this problem, but its new Orbi Wi-Fi system tackles it pretty handily.

-Comprised of one Router device and one (or more) Satellite device, the Orbi system broadcasts an unimpeded Wi-Fi signal to every room in the house.
+Comprised of one Router device and one (or more) Satellite device just like the more popular Google Wifi, the Orbi system broadcasts an unimpeded Wi-Fi signal to every room in the house.
 It sounds like an empty promise from a 2am infomercial, but we can gladly report that Orbi can do exactly what it says on the tin.

 Price and availability